Ba. Venkatesan: Early life

 In his childhood, he felt quiet enthusiastic while listening stories from his maternal grand mother.
 He was so inspired with the stories told by her.
 At the age of 10, listening stories had become a habit of reading with the help of his father.
 As his father used to provide the copies of "Ambuli Mama" Chandamama magazine (Famous children magazine) from his office library which helped him in increasing his reading habit.
 On the other hand, he didn't fail to catch hold of his Grand mother for listening stories.

 At the age of 14, Madurai public library had been introduced by one of his neighborhood friend.
 Reaching the library and waiting at the entrance, well before librarian arrives, lingering inside till the closure of library for the day was a common habit during holidays.
 At some instances, his mom comes and scares him with the help of librarian to take him to home for food.
 Before leaving with mom for home for having food, He used to get oath from librarian for getting the same book which he read when he turn up for another day.

 It seems, for him, habit of writing was started at this very stage.
 Onset of his writing career, he was writing some comic stories based on "Vedhala Mayaathma" – (Tamil Translation of the comic strips of The Phantom by Lee Falk) tales which were being published by "Muthu Comics" – Lion comics.
 Then, he wrote some stories kind of Tamilvanan's.

-During his college days, eagerness for writing has been increasing when he got to know a well known Tamil writer – Sujatha.
+"During his college days, eagerness for writing had been increasing when he got to know a well known Tamil writer" – Sujatha.

 He had started a manuscript magazine called "Udhayam" with his friends.
-Also penned kind of stories inspired by Sujatha's work.
-Somehow, Magazine work was end up in police station due to the issues raised over paying printing charges when they planned to brought the magazine by giving it to a press for making printed copies.
+He also penned many kinds of stories inspired by Sujatha's work.
+Somehow, the Magazine work had ended up in police station due to the issues raised over paying printing charges when they planned to bring the magazine by giving it to a press for making printed copies.